The Ultimate Souvenir – Wings

 Early this year we started backing Wings and he hasn’t batted an eye.
 Every new task you present him with he takes in his stride and comes running to meet you every day at the gate!

-In the last week Wing has started to me ridden under saddle, we’re working on steering but we’ve mastered stop and go!
+In the last week Wing has started to be ridden under saddle.
+We’re working on steering but we’ve mastered stop and go!
 He’s quite happy to let you jump on from the ground and loves to stop to talk to dog walkers.